+You have a point there.
 What was it like to work on the soundtrack for “The Last Airbender” game?
-We heard that THQ didn’t give you much reference material for it.
+I heard that THQ didn’t give you much reference material for it.

 That’s true.
 They said “We want you to write music for The Last Airbender.
-There’s a movie coming out at the same time, and we want the video game score to sound like movie’s.”
-I said “Cool.
+There’s a movie coming out at the same time, and we want the video game score to sound like the movie’s ”.
+I said, “Cool.
 Can you send me the movie’s music? “.
-And they said “No, we can’t “, haha.
-So I had to guess what James Newton Howard was going to do for the film, and do the same for the game, so it was a lot of guess-work.
-But I’m a huge fan of his past scores, so I’m familiar with his movie work.
+And they said, “No, we can’t “ (laughs).
+So I had to guess what James Newton Howard was going to do for the film, and do the same for the game.
+But I’m a huge fan of his past scores, so I was familiar with his work already.
 It’s very melodic and almost pop-like in chord choices.
 So I analyzed that, and imagined how he might wrap that around the Avatar world.

 Why didn’t THQ just give you the film music?

-I think due it was due to timelines and scheduling.
-The music for the film hadn’t been completed.
+I think due it was due to timelines and scheduling, and the music for the film hadn’t been completed.
 Also, there’s always the worry of leaks with these kinds of projects.
-There’s a concern if material gets sent around to different places, a leak might occur.
+There’s a concern if material gets sent around to different places a leak might occur.
 But in this case, I think it had more to do with scheduling.

-Tell me about the “Killer Instinct” project.
-You made the music for the 2013 reboot on Xbox One.
+You made the music for the 2013 reboot of “Killer Instinct” on the Xbox One.
 What was that like?